JMWebDevelopment/JM-Live-Blog/readme.txt

 3. The live blog in action inside of a post.

 == Changelog ==
+= 1.2 =
+- Fixed: Issue with posts being duplicated when hitting "New Updates" button.
+- Fixed: Titles with double quotes not showing up correctly.
+- Tested with WordPress 4.8.

 = 1.1 =
 - Added: Ability to customize the color of the "New Updates" alerts banner.
 - Tested with WordPress 4.7.